- 17 Aug 2022

-Streams are a core feature of Graylog and may be thought of as a form of tagging for incoming messages.
-Streams are a mechanism used to route messages into categories in real-time.
-Stream rules instruct Graylog which message to route into which streams.
+Streams operate as a form of tagging for incoming messages.
+Streams route messages into categories in real-time, and team rules instruct Graylog to route messages into the appropriate stream.

-Streams have many uses.
-First, they are used to route data for storage into an index.
-They are also used to control access to data, route messages for parsing, enrichment, or other modification.
-Then streams will determine which messages will be archived.
+Streams are used to route data for storage into an index.
+They are also used to control access to data, and route messages for parsing, enrichment, and other modification.
+Streams then determine which messages to archive.

 The Graylog Search page is the interface used to search logs directly.
 Graylog uses a simplified syntax, very similar to Lucene.
 Relative or absolute time ranges are configurable from drop down menus.
 Searches may be saved or visualized as dashboard widgets that may be added directly to dashboards from within the search screen.

 Users may configure their own views and may choose to see either summary or complete data from event messages.

 Graylog Dashboards are visualizations or summaries of information contained in log events.
 Each dashboard is populated by one or more widgets.
 Widgets visualize or summarize event log data with data derived from field values such as counts, averages, or totals.
 Users can create indicators, charts, graphs, and maps to visualize the data.